 Small companies can be very efficient, and allow for organization to be relatively informal.
-Because everyone knows each other well, it's easier than in larger structure to work together.
-A small company with self-driven contributors who care about producing quality results need very little oversight.
+Because everyone knows each other well, it's easier than in larger structures to work together.
+A small company with self-driven contributors who care about producing quality results needs very little oversight.
 It's easy for the leadership to communicate what needs to be done, as well as how and why - it's a small group.

 On the other hand, when companies try to keep growing without middle managers, most have failed.
-The rare successes show that self-management can work, even at scale: Buurtzorg grew to 9,000 nurses, AES to 40,000 employees (see Reinventing Organizations, by Frederic Laloux).
+The rare successes show that self-management can work, even at scale: Buurtzorg grew to 9,000 nurses, Applied Energy Services to 40,000 employees (see Reinventing Organizations, by Frederic Laloux).
 But the number of companies who have tried and failed or ended up preferring middle management is a word of caution: Google , Medium , Buffer , etc.

-At OpenCraft, we take an intermediary approach: use self-management in a targeted way, for specific responsibilities, while preserving a minimal hierarchy to address critical situations and act as safeguard.
+At OpenCraft, we take a hybrid approach: use self-management in a targeted way, for specific responsibilities, while preserving a minimal hierarchy to address critical situations and act as safeguard.
 The goal with this approach is to distribute enough decision-making throughout the company to avoid the need for middle managers, while still retaining the capability to take some decisions in a centralized way when it is useful.
 An important goal is to make sure the final decision-maker is directly involved, and not isolated in an ivory tower behind intermediaries.

 A company as a living organism¶

 Traditional companies are often perceived by their management as machines, where humans are "resources", whose main function is to follow instructions.
 The top managers pull the lever, the middle managers are the cogs that transmit the order, and the workers execute.

 For the type of company we want to be, a different metaphor seems more useful: living organisms.
 If we take a human for example, it is constituted of many different parts: cells and organs, which collaborate with each other.
 Each functions independently, and on its own; the brain doesn't need to take every decision for what each individual cell or organ does throughout the day.
-When needed, it will take over and order a specific reaction, with electric impulses, hormones, etc. But it does so selectively, leaving most of the operations vastly undistributed, based on the rules from the DNA code all cells share.
+When needed, it will take over and order a specific reaction, with electric impulses, hormones, etc. But it does so selectively, leaving most of the operations vastly distributed, based on the rules from the DNA code all cells share.

 To remind ourselves of that approach, our teams are named after one of the building blocks of life: cells.

-Each individual contributor belongs to one cell, with cells having up to 12 members.
-They are the group of people each member knows the best, and works with the closest.
-A large part of the everyday decisions and responsibilities are delegated to cells and their individual members, to ensure that they can be taken with the full context of the task to complete, and can go from idea to implementation as independently as possible.
-This isn't independence or anarchy though: cells are all bounds by a core set of rules - instead of DNA, we have the current handbook.
-And the management can still intervene and take different decisions than the cell would have on its own.
+Each individual contributor belongs to one cell, and cells may vary in size depending on their type and purpose.
+The people belonging to a cell represent the group of co-workers that each member of that cell knows best, and works with the closest.
+A large part of the everyday decisions and responsibilities are delegated to cells and their individual members, to ensure that they can be taken with the full context of the task(s) to complete, and can go from idea to implementation as independently as possible.
+This isn't independence or anarchy though: cells are all bound by a core set of rules - instead of DNA, we have the current handbook.
+And management can still intervene and take different decisions than the cell would have on its own.
 But this is much more autonomy than a conventional team in a hierchical structure would have, because there is a shared incentive to decentralize the decisions, with all parties trying to reduce the need for management and hierarchy.